Aiswarya12-gpu/rl-quic-leo/README.md

 ## Integration Strategy

-The interaction between the simulation (C++) and the RL agent (Python) is achieved using a direct binding mechanism.
+The interaction between the simulation (C++) and the RL agent (Python) is achieved using PyBind11.

 Key characteristics:

-* In-process communication (no sockets or file exchange)
+* Direct in-process communication (no sockets or file exchange)
-* Lightweight interface
+* Memory-efficient data transfer without serialization overhead
-* Compatible with standard Python ML frameworks
+* Compatible with standard Python machine learning frameworks

-The integration is designed at the control level, avoiding per-packet overhead.
+The integration operates at the control level, avoiding per-packet overhead and ensuring low-latency interaction suitable for simulation-time decision making.

+---

+## Relation to Existing Work

+Recent work such as LeoCC proposes model-based congestion control mechanisms that explicitly detect network reconfiguration events in LEO satellite environments.

+In contrast, this work explores whether reinforcement learning can implicitly learn adaptive behavior from observed network conditions without requiring explicit modeling of reconfiguration events.

 ---